timmisset/omt-qualitygate/README.md

 The OMT Quality Gate Sonarqube plugin adds the OMT Language to Sonarqube along with an "OMT Rules" Quality Profile.

-The project consists of 3 modules:
+The project consists of 4 modules:

 - omt-loader: parses the yaml to a java structure
 - omt-analyzer: analyses the java structure with a set of rules
+- omt-analyzer-runner: fetches configuration from the Sonarqube server and runs the analyzer locally from the command line.
+  It validates all omt files in the folder/subfolders from where it is started.
 - omt-server-plugin: implements all required classes to make the omt language available to the Sonarqube server See README in the modules to get more information.